Jagveer-Sangha/AiChatBot/README.md

 # AiChatBot

-An Python based Chatbot build using generic Machine Learning Algorithms
+A simple Python based Chatbot using PyTorch and Deep Learning.

+Used basic Natural Language Processing (NLP) techniques to create the chatbot.